Today’s western lifestyle sets us up for stress.

 Perceived pressure (which is often self-imposed) negatively affects thousands of people and leads to chronic stress and a raft of health challenges.

 We have so many labour saving devices and so much technology that we hardly have to move our bodies (which were designed to move).
 We are over-fed but under-nourished.
-We have soaring rates of obesity, the highest ever rates of depression and the saddest things is that all of this is starting with young children and goes right through to the retired.
+We have soaring rates of obesity, the highest ever rates of depression and the saddest thing is that all of this is starting with young children and goes right through to the retired.

 In the wake of the brilliant Robin Williams’ sad death recently I have been thinking about how many of us deal with things such as stress and depression in silence.
 How many of us are not even aware we are stressed?